admissions-nextera/01Edu-Egypt/projects_guides/ascii_art/ascii_art_justify/README.md

 ### 1. ASCII-Art-Output (Completed)
 - `render` returns a string
-- Banner loading and rendering pipeline
+- Banner loading and rendering pipeline working

-### 2. Terminal Size
+### 2. The Terminal Size Syscall
-- How to get the width of the current terminal window in Go
+- What `TIOCGWINSZ` is — the ioctl request code that asks the kernel for terminal dimensions
+- What `syscall.Syscall` does and how to pass a pointer to a struct through it
+- What `unsafe.Pointer` is and why it is needed here
-- Search: **"golang get terminal width size"**
+- Search: **"linux TIOCGWINSZ ioctl terminal size"**
-- Search: **"golang syscall terminal size TIOCGWINSZ"**
+- Search: **"golang syscall SYS_IOCTL TIOCGWINSZ"**
+- Search: **"golang unsafe Pointer syscall example"**

+> **Third-party awareness:** `golang.org/x/term` is a package maintained by the Go team that wraps exactly this syscall into a clean `term.GetSize(fd)` function.
+It is not in the standard library — it requires `go get golang.org/x/term`.
+In real projects you would likely use it.
+Here, you will implement what it wraps yourself, so you understand what is underneath.

 ### 3. Alignment Math
-- What does it mean to center a string of width W in a space of width T?
+- What it means to center a string of width W in a space of width T
-- What does right-alignment mean in terms of padding?
+- What right-alignment means in terms of padding
-- What is justify alignment — how does it differ from the others?
+- What justify alignment is and how it differs from the others
+- Draw each alignment on paper before writing any code

+### 4. Go standard packages you will use
+- `syscall` — `syscall.Syscall`, `syscall.SYS_IOCTL`, `syscall.TIOCGWINSZ`
+- `unsafe` — `unsafe.Pointer`, `unsafe.Sizeof`
+- `strings` — split words, join rows, repeat spaces
+- `os` — `os.Stderr`, check stdout file descriptor

-**Think through the math before writing any code.** Draw it on paper first.
+**If any of these are unfamiliar, read about them before writing any code.**

 ---